divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### ReserveAllocated

-Emitted when tips and reserved fees (the "reserve") have been allocated to the data provider after the final value is confirmed.
+Emitted when tips and reserved fees (the "reserve") have been allocated to the data provider after the final value has been confirmed.

 ```
 event ReserveAllocated(